Office of Government-wide Policy (OGP), General Services Administration (GSA).

 The U.S. Government has entered into several air transport agreements that allow Federally-funded transportation services for cargo movements to use foreign air carriers under certain circumstances.
-For example, on April 25 and April 30, 2007, the United States-European Union (EU) Air Transport Agreement (U.S.-EU Agreement) was signed, providing EU air carriers the right to transport cargo, including household goods, on scheduled and charter flights funded by the U.S. Government (excluding transportation funded by the Secretary of Defense or in the Secretary of a military department), between any point in the U.S. and any point in an EU Member State or between any two points outside the U.S. for which a U.S. Government civilian Department, Agency, or instrumentality: (1) Obtains the transportation for itself or in carrying out an arrangement under which payment is made by the U.S. Government or payment is made from amounts provided for use of the U.S. Government; or (2) provides transportation to or for a foreign country or international or other organization without reimbursement.
+For example, on April 25 and April 30, 2007, the United States-European Union (EU) Air Transport Agreement (U.S.-EU Agreement) was signed, providing EU air carriers the right to transport cargo, including household goods, on scheduled and charter flights funded by the U.S. Government (excluding transportation funded by the Secretary of Defense or in the Secretary of a military department), between any point in the U.S. and any Start Printed Page 33475point in an EU Member State or between any two points outside the U.S. for which a U.S. Government civilian Department, Agency, or instrumentality: (1) Obtains the transportation for itself or in carrying out an arrangement under which payment is made by the U.S. Government or payment is made from amounts provided for use of the U.S. Government; or (2) provides transportation to or for a foreign country or international or other organization without reimbursement.

 The U.S. Government and the European Union amended the U.S.-EU Agreement with a Protocol signed on June 24, 2010.
 In the amended agreement, the U.S. further extended the rights of EU air carriers to transport cargo on scheduled and charter flights funded by the U.S. Government between any point in the United States and any point outside the United States, or between any two points outside the United States.
 Norway and Iceland joined the U.S.-EU Air transportation agreement as amended by the Protocol on June 21, 2011, granting carriers from those countries the same rights.